Seren-Hughes/boops-and-snoots-rescue/TESTING.md

 🐞 Footer Small Text Legibility Fix (Mobile Devices Best Practices)

 - **Issue:** Google Lighthouse flagged the 404 page and form confirmation page for having small, hard-to-read text in the footer (disclaimer, copyright, and brand text).
 This was due to the percentage of text under 12px being too high on mobile.
-- **Fix:** Added a media query for small screens (max-width: 480px) to ensure that footer text elements are at least 0.75rem (12px).
+- **Fix:** Added a media query for small screens (max-width: 480px) to ensure that footer and text elements are legible.
 This adjustment only applies on mobile to maintain consistency with the existing design.
 - **Result:** Improved Best Practices score to 100 on mobile while preserving the original footer styling on larger screens.

 ## Feedback